rayriffy/elysia-rate-limit/README.md

 ## Compatibility

-As long as you're on latest version of Bun, and Elysia.
-Using latest version of `elysia-rate-limit` would works just fine.
-However, please refer to following table to determine which version to use.
+As long as you're on the latest version of Bun, and Elysia.
+Using the latest version of `elysia-rate-limit` would works just fine.
+However, please refer to the following table to determine which version to use.

 | Plugin version | Requirements |
 | - | - |